sodadata/soda-core/docs/documentation/warehouse.md

 ### Example

-Here's an example of a Soda Warehouse directory structure which is generated when using `soda init` to setup your project:
+Here's an example of a Soda Warehouse directory structure which is generated when using `soda analyze` to setup your project:

 ```
 + sales_snowflake